 One of my mentees, Bob, recently found a wonderful investment property and he was eager to make an offer.
-This home reminded Bob of his childhood home, so he was keen to make the acquisition.
+This house reminded Bob of his childhood home, so he was keen to make the acquisition.
 After all, our local market is ripe for investors right now—or at least that’s what he’d read in all the newspapers.
 Bob, along with everyone else riding the market, felt a sense of shared euphoria and a strong desire to buy, buy, buy.
 I’ve seen this urge time and again as a HomeVestors® Development Agent and mentor for newer HomeVestors® franchisees.
-And I have to gently urge them to refocus, finding a slightly different frame of mind.
-Successful real estate investing requires logic-based decisions rather than risky emotional ones.
+And I have to gently urge them to refocus and find a slightly different frame of mind.
+After all, successful real estate investments require avoiding risky emotional decisions.

 Going along with the market’s temperamental upswings causes overconfidence for new investors.
-This leads to underrating the importance of due diligence, along with poor decision making and a reduction in activities designed to build solid supports.
+This leads to underrating the importance of due diligence, along with poor decision making–like hiring an uninsured contractor–and a reduction in activities designed to build solid supports.
 Let’s take a look at some of the common emotional misjudgments that investors can make when selecting a property during the inevitable ups and downs of the market.

 - Failure to recognize your fear of missing out.
 When everyone and their brother seems to be buying, it’s tempting to join the fray.
-Sometimes a property is just not a good investment regardless of what the market is doing.
+Sometimes, however, a property is just not a great investment property regardless of what the market is doing.

 => Instead, employ tried-and-true valuation tools such as ValueChek® to ensure the property has the potential to bring a solid return.

 - Growing impatient during a property search.
-You’ve followed through on lead after lead, yet you still haven’t found the right investment opportunity.
+You’ve followed through on lead after lead, yet you still haven’t found a good fixer-upper home for sale.
 It’s easy to get over-eager, with many investors becoming convinced that a particular property is “right.”
 Overpaying is inevitable in this case.

 => Instead, put that wallet back in your pocket and focus your energies on better investor lead generation strategies.

 - Choosing a property based on trendy amenities.
-Sure, it might be popular to have a hot tub on the deck or a fireplace in the bedroom, but you won’t be living there and these amenities do not necessarily add value to an investment property.
-If a buyer wants those extras, let them spend the money to customize according to their own tastes and desires.
+Sure, it might be popular to have a hot tub on the deck or a fireplace in the bedroom, but you won’t be living there and these amenities do not necessarily add value to an investment property like a kitchen renovation does.
+If a buyer wants extras, let them spend the money to customize according to their own tastes and desires.

 => Instead, price out all renovations carefully to ensure each project is worth the expense.

 - Listening to the wrong advisors.
 Everyone has an opinion and they don’t hesitate to share it.
-From friends and family to investing “gurus,” it is best to avoid getting advice from individuals with limited investing experience, “gurus” with advice that conflicts with all other recommendations you’ve received, or people who simply aren’t familiar with the industry.
+From friends and family to investing “gurus,” it is best to avoid getting advice from individuals with limited investing experience, real estate investor mentors who care more about their furthering own interests than yours, or people who simply aren’t familiar with the industry.

 => Instead, surround yourself with other experienced investors who know your unique goals and market.

 - Failing to stick to your investment plan.
-Of course, you need a proven strategy and the best marketing tools for investors in the first place.
+Of course, you need a proven real estate investment strategy and the best marketing tools for investors in the first place.
 But, the follow-through is critical for making sound business decisions in any market.

 => Instead, focus on streamlining your own processes to avoid becoming overwhelmed by the market noise.